VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-Reason-to-love-kotlin-coroutines.markdown

 Object name: 'ConsoleView'.
 {% endhighlight %}

-The worst think about cancellation related crashes - it's hard to miss it and let it go to prod: local servers are fast, navigation could be not trivial and so on.
+The worst thing about cancellation related crashes - it's hard to miss it and let it go to prod: local servers are fast, navigation could be not trivial and so on.

+TODO: remove it don't need it any more

+Kotlin coroutines like a breadth of fresh air for me.
+Before I started develop for Android platform I used C# for my daily job.
+In C# since 2011 (TODO: clarify) for developers available async/await mechanism.
+When I saw coroutines for a first time I thought "Just like I used to writing in C#, great!", but I was wrong - it's much better!

+Kotlin coroutines solved the biggest problem we always have with C# async/await mechanism: cancellation.
+Cancellation is an issue for C# projects not because it's something hard to implement(you'll see it's easy), because developers aren't aware that cancellation is important.
+We had realized importance of correct cancellation implementation right after we started getting a lot of crash reports from production.